Qualified Settlement Fund Experts

 (ii) Arising out of a tort, breach of contract, or violation of law; or

 (iii) Designated by the Commissioner in a revenue ruling or revenue procedure; and

-A firm-wide qualified settlement fund is advisable for the vast majority of personal injury firms.
-Any personal injury practice can have a “John Doe Settlement Account” into which an attorney can settle an unlimited number of cases.
-Once funds are settled into the firm-wide qualified settlement fund, attorneys have 100% income recognition, can choose how much of their fees they wish to accept as an up-front cash disbursement, and determine how much and for how long they wish to defer.
-Your client is also given the same time and space to properly plan their finances, healthcare, and other necessities.
-Who thought the defense bar would be so kind and creative to produce such an instrument?
+A firm-wide qualified settlement fund is advisable for most personal injury firms.
+Any personal injury practice can have a “John Doe Firm Settlement Account” into which an attorney can settle an unlimited number of cases.
+Once funds are settled into the firm QSF, attorneys have 100% income recognition, can choose how much of their fees they wish to accept as an up-front cash disbursement, and decide how much and for how long they wish to defer.
+Clients are given their own time and space to thoughtfully plan their finances, healthcare, and other necessities.

 Can a single claimant QSF be used to set up a structured settlement?

+Yes.
 After establishing a qualified settlement fund, the trustee or professional administrator can design a settlement plan for the plaintiff.
-Whether a structured settlement, trust account, or different planning solution is best for the individual, the plaintiff and their counsel have more time to learn about and assess all available options.
+Whether a structured settlement, trust account, or different planning solution is best, the plaintiff and trial lawyer have more time to assess all available options.

-Milestone brings the brightest minds in the legal and financial fields together to provide trusted guidance and support to plaintiffs before, during, and after litigation.
-Our individual experiences and expertise allow us to approach every situation and relationship with the specific goals and circumstances of each attorney and client in mind.
-Together, our commitment to finding and providing the best financial solutions along the litigation journey moves your clients forward.
-Contact Milestone today to learn more about the opportunity to implement a qualified settlement fund.
+Milestone brings the brightest minds in the legal and financial fields together to provide guidance and support to plaintiffs and trial lawyers before, during, and after litigation.
+Our expertise allows us to approach every case with a full understanding of the specific goals and circumstances of each trial lawyer and client.
+Our commitment to providing the best financial solutions along the litigation journey moves you and your clients forward.
+Contact Milestone to learn more about implementing a qualified settlement fund for your own practice.